danwley/OA-accuracy/README.md

+🎯 **Target Audience:** Chess platforms (like chess.com), streamers, commentators, and players interested in a richer game analysis.

 # Outcome-Adjusted (OA) Accuracy in Chess

 Welcome to the OA Accuracy repository!
 Here, we're exploring an alternative yet complementary metric to traditional chess accuracy, aiming to better represent real-game dynamics, especially in low time control formats.